Protection of Lawful Commerce in Arms Act: Related lawsuits

 In October 2016, a Connecticut Superior Court judge dismissed a lawsuit filed by the families of some victims of the 2012 Sandy Hook Elementary School shooting against the manufacturer (Remington), the wholesale distributor, and the retailer of the semi-automatic rifle used in the shooting.
 Judge Barbara Bellis ruled that the suit "falls squarely within the broad immunity" provided to gun manufacturers and dealers by the Protection of Lawful Commerce in Arms Act.
 The case was subsequently moved to federal court before being referred back to Connecticut state court.
 In March 2019, the Connecticut Supreme Court reversed the lower court's ruling, allowing plaintiffs to continue their suit against Remington as it ruled that the federal government did not intend to protect firearms companies from "truly unethical and irresponsible marketing practices promoting criminal conduct" which is addressed by the Connecticut Unfair Trade Practices Act (CUTPA).
 The US Supreme Court declined to intervene in ongoing litigation that had not been decided.
 In March 2022, the families of nine victims of the shooting announced they had reached a US$73 million settlement with the now defunct Remington.
 As part of that settlement, Remington allowed their release of internal documents concerning their marketing, though it has not been stated when this release will occur.

 A lawsuit by victims of the Sutherland Springs shooting against the gun shop that sold the gun has been allowed to proceed because the shooter used a Colorado driver's license as identification to purchase the gun, which has a 30-round magazine as standard.
 In sales of firearms to the resident of another state, the sale must comply with the laws of both the seller's and the purchaser's states.
 Colorado law prohibits the sale of magazines capable of holding more than 15 rounds.

 Other industries with liability exemptions

 Vaccine manufacturers are exempted from civil liability related to adverse vaccine-caused events by the National Childhood Vaccine Injury Act.
-Internet service providers are exempted from defamation and copyright infringement suits by Section 230.
-Airline companies were exempted from liability suits connected to the September 11, 2001 terrorist attacks.
+Internet service providers are exempted from defamation suits by Section 230.
+Airline companies were exempted from liability suits connected to the September 11 attacks.